scottchiesa/UKB_RAP_Getting_Started/README.md

 `C:\Users\scott\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.13_qbz5n2kfra8p0\LocalCache\local-packages\Python313\site-packages`

-Your installation will be in the Python313 folder at this location in the 'Scripts' rather than 'site-packages' folder, so something like the following
+Your installation will be in the Python313 folder at this location in a 'Scripts' rather than 'site-packages' subfolder, so in this case

 `C:\Users\scott\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.13_qbz5n2kfra8p0\LocalCache\local-packages\Python313\Scripts`

+To update the path, do the following

+- Search Environment Variables in the Start Menu → open Edit environment variables for your account
+- Under User variables, highlight Path → click Edit
+- Click New, and paste that path (in this case C:\Users\scott\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.13_qbz5n2kfra8p0\LocalCache\local-packages\Python313\Scripts)
+- Click OK a few times to escape the settings
+- Restart VS Code